6 Myths About What Happens When Dad Yells

 Which would also suggest there’s never a bad time to stop bellowing at your kid.
 Their brain will still be building and rearranging itself well into their 20s.

-It’s the Only Way They Know an Adult is Mad
+Myth #2: It’s The Only Way They Know An Adult Is Mad

 Turns out that humans have tons of nonverbal indicators for anger.
 Most of them are worn on the face.
 Anger comes with furrowed brows, narrowed eyes, red skin, frown lines, and a mouth turned down at the corners.